 Alternatives to employee loans

 Offering loans to your employees can get complex and expensive from an employer standpoint.
-Still, employers may feel shared responsibility for their employee’s well being.
+Still, employers may feel a shared responsibility for their employee’s wellbeing.
 Not all requests will be worthy of a full-fledged loan.
 What if you can offer a small perk to your employees so they can escape some consumer debt traps, without needing to worry about tax laws or favoritism?

 DailyPay allows your employees to be paid daily, and escape late fees or help cover unexpected hardships through the use of their own income.
 It’s not a loan, rather, it is a non-disruptive payroll solution that allows employees to be paid income they’ve already earned, whenever they chose.